DSierra210/Java-Exercises/README.md

 # Java-Exercises
-Using python to solve straightforward questions as practice
+Using Java to solve straightforward questions as practice